 There’s no denying that Black Friday and Cyber Monday are huge for affiliate marketers, but there is an actual life afterwards.
 There will be a big chunk of latecomers, who missed out on the biggest promotions and will be looking for gifts and presents at the last moment.
 Use the “afterparty” angle and go for them.

 Extend your promotions by a few days to maximize your conversions.
 This is a good way to market any leftover stock and reach shoppers who missed your initial offers.
 And for God’s sake, don’t forget the abandoned carts.

-Like everything else in life, the holiday sales season doesn’t last forever.
-You’ll see a drop in traffic and clicks after November 31.
-But don’t worry.
+…you’ll see a drop in traffic and clicks after November 31.
+But hey, don’t worry!
 As December approaches, it’s time to put on “Last Christmas”, wear your dandy reindeer sweater, and just give yourself a break before the sales pick up again before Christmas.